Important Payment Information & Deadlines

 Montclair State University does not mail paper bills or statements.
 All invoices are posted and available for viewing on the Student Account Summary page via NEST.
 An electronic invoice is also sent weekly to the student’s Montclair State University email account.
 Students are strongly encouraged to familiarize themselves with NEST before the start of the term and to review their account regularly throughout the semester as changes may occur after payment is made due to schedule adjustments.
 If courses are added after the payment due date, students must remit payment for the additional class within 48 hours.

-Students seeking a one-time waiver of a late fee must submit the Late Fee Waiver Request Form before the end of the term the late fee is charged.
+Students seeking to appeal a late fee must submit the Late Fee Waiver Request Form before the end of the term the late fee is charged.
 Late fees applied in prior terms will not be considered.
 An email will be sent to the student’s Montclair State University email address once the appeal is received.
-Decisions can take a minimum of 3 to 4 weeks depending upon the complexity of the appeal and receipt of all supporting documentation.
+Decisions can take a minimum of 5-7 business depending upon the complexity of the appeal and receipt of all supporting documentation.

-A completed Late Fee Waiver Request Form must be submitted to the Office of Student Accounts email address.
-Please note that you do not have to pay the fee in question while your request is being reviewed however, all other charges on your account must be paid accordingly.
-Please be mindful if you are interested in registering for future terms or in need of a transcript an outstanding late fee could result in a financial hold as discussed above.
+A completed Late Fee Waiver Request Form must be submitted to the Office of Student Accounts via File Hawk to OSA FORMS.
+Please be mindful if you are interested in registering for future terms or in need of a transcript, as an outstanding late fee could result in a financial hold on your account.

 If approved or denied an email will be sent to the student’s Montclair State University email address.
 If approved you will be able to see the adjustment on NEST.
 If denied, payment must be remitted immediately.